All Episodes

 When we come back, a special hour edition, our final hour of the year, unless, of course, big news breaks.

-Um, and that is Santa Claus.
+And that is Santa Claus.

-We're only going to take calls from, well, kids twelve thirteen, thirteen and under.
+We're only going to take calls from, well, kids 12, 13, 13 and under.

 It's our yearly tradition.

-Here comes Santa Claus, here come Santa Claus.
+Here comes Santa Claus.

-Right down Santa Claus Lane.
+Here comes Santa Claus right down Santa Claus Lane.

 He's got a bag that's filled with toys for boys and girls again.

-Oh, what a beautiful side.
+Oh, what a beautiful sight.

 Ah, it's that time of year.

-I want to thank all of you for what has been one of the most rewarding years in my radio career in that I can even think of.
+I want to thank all of you for what has been one of the most rewarding years in my radio career that I can even think of.

-I am forever grateful to all of you and and the role that all of you in this audience played in that endeavor.
+I am forever grateful to all of you and the role that all of you in this audience played in that endeavor.

-The uh the year we have coming up is going to be one of the most exciting, at times frustrating, uh, at times hard and difficult and challenging, but hopefully the most rewarding as as hopefully good things will happen that will provide opportunities for people that have been suffering for far too long because of government failure.
+And I will tell you this: the year we have coming up is going to be one of the most exciting, at times frustrating, at times hard and difficult and challenging, but hopefully the most rewarding as hopefully good things will happen that will provide opportunities for people that have been suffering for far too long because of government failure.

 And that's my hope for 2017.